 For residents with lead pipe on private property, and non-lead pipe in public space, the Lead Pipe Replacement Assistance Program (LPRAP) uses District funds to provide a free or discounted replacement.
-Each property owner can receive a 50% discount, regardless of income.
-Some residents will qualify for 80% or 100% coverage depending on household size and income.
+All homeowners are eligible for a 50% discount, up to \$2,500.
+Some residents will qualify for 100% coverage depending on household size and income.
 Property owners can visit dcwater.com/LPRAP to learn how to get a cost proposal for work from a qualified plumber, and then apply with the Department of Energy and Environment (DOEE).